jamesonwilliams/offline-first-demo/README.md

 ### Client Sync Protocol

-The client state and the server state can drift from on another when the app is offline.
-To address this, the app needs to reconcile state with the server.
+The client state and the server state can drift apart when the app is offline.
+To address this, the app needs to reconcile the application state with the server.
 Whenever the app [enters the foreground](https://github.com/jamesonwilliams/clinicians/blob/b8fb5cb218375bdaef946d1b99cf753d08de4af5/AndroidApp/app/src/main/java/org/nosemaj/cra/data/sync/AppointmentSyncEngine.kt#L32), it starts listening to the OS for network connectivity.
-In addition to an initial sync, the app attempst to sync whenever it [regains network connectivity](https://github.com/jamesonwilliams/clinicians/blob/b8fb5cb218375bdaef946d1b99cf753d08de4af5/AndroidApp/app/src/main/java/org/nosemaj/cra/data/sync/AppointmentSyncEngine.kt#L38).
+In addition to an initial sync, the app attempts to sync whenever it [regains network connectivity](https://github.com/jamesonwilliams/clinicians/blob/b8fb5cb218375bdaef946d1b99cf753d08de4af5/AndroidApp/app/src/main/java/org/nosemaj/cra/data/sync/AppointmentSyncEngine.kt#L38).
 The sync procedure goes through these steps:

-1. "Cleaunp".
+1. "Cleanup".
 Cancel any previous data transfer jobs that may exist.
 2. "Base sync".
 Send the client's version of the appointment list to the server.
 The server will perform conflict resolution and send back an updated list.
 Apply the server's view of appointments immediately to